Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 In addition, WINS’ Quality Management System has been certified compliant to ISO 9001:2015 (and its earlier version ISO 2001:2008) since 2012.
 (In September 2015 our compliance transitioned to the ISO 9001:2015 standard.)
-In 2014, WINS was certified compliant to ISO 29990:2010, which is a new ISO standard that specifies basic requirements for providers of learning services in non-formal education and training.
+In 2014, WINS’ learning services were certified compliant to ISO 29990:2010, which is a new ISO standard that specifies basic requirements for providers of learning services in non-formal education and training.
 This standard has now been replaced by ISO 29993: 2017 and WINS will transition to the new standard in 2020.

 We detail all of our operations in our annual reports, which are publicly available on our website.

 No. We are a nonpartisan, independent organisation with just one goal: helping to secure nuclear and other radioactive materials.